OmarAglan/Budget-App/README.md

 - Add income sources and expense items
 - View your remaining budget in real-time
 - Organize your finances with a clean, intuitive interface
+- Toggle between light and dark mode for comfortable viewing

 ## Contributing